-The promises of computation for health should be available to all persons regardless of personal or group characteristics.
-For CPH training and research impacts to be equitable, we commit to promoting diversity, equity and inclusion in the realms of research, teaching, and/or service.
-We recognize the intrinsic relationship between diversity and excellence in all our endeavors and embrace open and equitable access to opportunities for learning and development as our obligation and goal.
+The promises of computation for health should be available to everyone regardless of personal or group characteristics such as (but not limited to) race, sex, and gender.
+CPH is committed to equity in design, testing, and deployment of computational approaches, as well as to promotion of diversity, equity, and inclusion in research, teaching, and service.
+We recognize the intrinsic relationship among diversity, equity, inclusion, and excellence in both academic and real-world settings, and commit to offering open, inclusive, and equitable access to opportunities for learning and development.

 Governance & Leadership

-CPH is led by faculty Directors Dr. Maya Petersen (UCB) and Dr. Ida Sim (UCSF), under the auspices of the Chancellors of each university.
-The graduate training program and the Augmented Graduate Group are under the Graduate Divisions.
-Faculty who are appointed in the CPH Joint Program are within the Division of Computing, Data Science, and Society at UCB and the School of Medicine at UCSF.
+CPH is led by faculty Co-Directors Dr. Maya Petersen (UCB) and Dr. Ida Sim (UCSF), under the direct auspices of the Chancellors of each university.
+The Augmented Graduate Group administers graduate training under the Graduate Divisions.
+Faculty with primary appointments in the CPH Joint Program are within the College of Computing, Data Science, and Society at UC Berkeley and the Office of the Executive Vice Chancellor and Provost at UCSF.

-The CPH program grew out of a series of collaborative discussions between UCSF and UC Berkeley between 2019 and 2020 that identified the intersection of health and computation as a singular opportunity for a cross-campus initiative.
-A Joint Program Working Group refined the idea in 2020-2021.
-CPH was launched in Fall 2021 with a significant 8-figure gift to recruit 4 endowed faculty and to establish a PhD and a Designated Emphasis program.
+The CPH program grew out of a series of collaborative discussions between UCSF and UC Berkeley between 2019 and 2020 that identified the intersection of health and computation as a singular opportunity for a cross-campus initiative to bring transformative change.
+CPH was launched in Fall 2021 with a significant gift to recruit 4 endowed faculty and to establish a PhD and a Designated Emphasis program.

-The Program is now fully established with 3 new endowed faculty hires, a Graduate Group comprising 42 faculty across UCB and UCSF, an inaugural class of Designated Emphasis students, and open applications for our first PhD class and for an additional endowed faculty position.
+The program is now fully established with 4 endowed faculty hires, a Graduate Group of more than 50 faculty across UCB and UCSF, two cohorts of Designated Emphasis students, and our inaugural PhD cohort in the 2023-2024 academic year.